 Donated Services, Goods, and Facilities - A number of volunteers donate their time to the Organization's programs during the period which are not reflected in the financial statements since they do not require specialized skills.
-During the year ended June 30, 2020, board members spent approximately 326 hours attending meetings, training, and other seminars in support of the Organization.
-Additionally, volunteers and committee members contributed approximately 803 hours in support of the Organization's 2020 Southern Festival of Books that is held each fall.
+During the years ended June 30, 2021 and 2020, board members spent approximately 103 and 326 hours, respectively. attending meetings and serving on committees for the Organization.
+Additionally, volunteers and committee members contributed approximately 430 and 803 hours, respectively, in support of the Organization's general grant program, Chapter16.org, and the Southern Festival of Books.
 These amounts are not reflected in donated services, but are significant contributions to the Organization.
 Donated professional services, use of facilities, materials, and other assets received as donations are reflected in the accompanying financial statements at their estimated fair value in the period received.